vdauchy/docker-php-api/docs/Api/ContainerApi.md

 $id = "id_example"; // string | ID or name of the container
 $detach_keys = "detach_keys_example"; // string | Override the key sequence for detaching a container.Format is a single character `[a-Z]` or `ctrl-<value>` where `<value>` is one of: `a-z`, `@`, `^`, `[`, `,` or `_`.
 $logs = false; // bool | Replay previous logs from the container.
 This is useful for attaching to a container that has started and you want to output everything since the container started.
 If `stream` is also enabled, once all the previous output has been returned, it will seamlessly transition into streaming current output.
-$stream = false; // bool | Stream attached streams from the time the request was made onwards
+$stream = false; // bool | Stream attached streams from the time the request was made onwards.
 $stdin = false; // bool | Attach to `stdin`
 $stdout = false; // bool | Attach to `stdout`
 $stderr = false; // bool | Attach to `stderr`